 - Move them around evenly to your left-hand needle to make it to knit them

-- Mark the end using a stitch marker
+- Mark the end using a stitch marker, this is just after your last cast on stitch.

 Step 2 – Joining In The Round